Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Dolphins stats and trends

-- In Miami's 10 games this season, it has five wins against the spread.

-- This season, the Dolphins won ATS in their only game as a favorite of 3.5 points or more.
+- The Dolphins covered the spread in their only game when favored by 3.5 points or more.

-- Miami's games this year have hit the over four times in 10 opportunities (40%).
+- Miami has hit the over in 40% of its opportunities this year (four times in 10 games with a set point total).

 - The Dolphins have turned the ball over 18 times this season, 11 more turnovers than the Jets have forced (7).